 Unregulated Contaminants are those contaminants for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-The concentrations listed in Table 1 are known as National Secondary Drinking Water Standards and are not enforceable standards.
-Unregulated contaminants may cause cosmetic and or aesthetic water quality effects
+Listed in Table 1 are some of the unregulated contaminants found in Fort Meade drinking water known as National Secondary Drinking Water Standards and are not enforceable.
+Unregulated contaminants may cause cosmetic and or aesthetic water quality effects.